ltoniazzi/reduce-llms-for-testing/README.md

 # Reduce LLMs size for testing

-This repo takes an LLM, changes the size of it's matrices, and then overfits it to some text.
+This repo takes an LLM, changes the size of its matrices, and then overfits it to some text.
 This is to get a lightweight version of the same architecture, for testing.

 - Run with: